Spaicrab/BTW-Early-Game-Rebalance-Addon/README.md

 - Make "disarmed" Creepers run away from you
 - More, in the future

-After running the game with the Addon once, you can find the configuration file inside of the config folder.
+After running the game with the Addon once, you can find the configuration file inside the config folder.

 No Release yet.